 Average Content for strawberriesThe average (or more correctly the arithmetic mean) amount of vitamin k contained in 100g of strawberries, based on the list below of 5 different items under the general description of strawberries, is 1.90 ug of vitamin k.
 The averages for the different nutrients are as follows; the average amount of Calories is 66.60 kcal, the average amount of Protein is 0.54 g, the average amount of Fat is 0.19 g and the average amount of Carbohydrate is 17.45 g.

 Median AmountThe median value of Vitamin K is found in Strawberries, frozen, sweetened, whole which in 100g contains 1.9 ug of Vitamin K. For this serving the amount of Calories is 78 kcal, the amount of Protein is 0.52 g, the amount of Fat is 0.14 g and the amount of Carbohydrate is 21 g.

-Using the list below for the 5 different strawberries nutrition entries in our database, the highest amount of Vitamin K is found in Strawberries, frozen, unsweetened which contains 2.2 ug of Vitamin K per 100g.
+Using the list below for the 5 different strawberries nutrition entries in our database, the highest amount of vitamin k is found in Strawberries, raw which contains 2.2 ug of vitamin k per 100g.
 The associated percentage of RDA is %.
 For this 100g serving the Calories content is 32 kcal, the Protein content is 0.67 g, the Fat content is 0.3 g, the Carbohydrate content is 7.68 g.